-3, We welcome the FCA:

-requesting detailed disclosures, targeted at a wider audience (e.g. institutional investors or retail investors) related to:

-"Ongoing sustainability-related performance information including key sustainability- related performance indicators and metrics, in a sustainability product report" [FCA SDR CP paragraphs 1.22 and 3.2]
+We welcome the FCA requesting detailed disclosures, targeted at a wider audience (e.g. institutional investors or retail investors) related to "Ongoing sustainability-related performance information including key sustainability- related performance indicators and metrics, in a sustainability product report" (FCA SDR CP paragraphs 1.22 and 3.2).

-- indicating that its proposals are a starting point and which will be developed over time - given the FCA proposes:

-"to add more specificity to both product-and entity-level disclosure requirements as the ISSB develops its sustainability disclosure standards".
-[FCA SDR CP paragraph 5.2]
+The FCA also indicated that its proposals are a starting point and which will be developed over time - given the FCA proposes "to add more specificity to both product-and entity-level disclosure requirements as the ISSB develops its sustainability disclosure standards".
+(FCA SDR CP paragraph 5.2).

-In response to a request from the FCA for input on the development of real estate-specific metrics, we were pleased to have made this 13th April 2022 submission: https://www.tcfdhub.org/resource/submission-proposals-esg-metrics-for-real-estate
+In response to a request from the FCA for input on the development of real estate-specific metrics, we were pleased to have made this 13 April 2022 submission: